dusunim/skat-app/README.md

 # skat-app

-**skat-app** is a skeleton application that demonstrates how to consume `skat-core` as a reusable package and as a directly bundled source within an application.
+**skat-app** is a skeleton application that demonstrates how to consume `skat-core` as a reusable package and as a directly embedded source within an application.
 This project provides multiple build presets to support both scenarios and to enable fast iteration cycles during development.

 ## Overview